khast3x/khast3x.github.io/_posts/2019-07-12-Understanding-h8mails-code.md

 * API logic goes straight to the `target` class as a method
 * Adding a new service requires adding it to the list of searched items in the printing functions
 * Adding a new service requires adding to the methods called in `run.py`
 * API logic is *per target*, whereas local searching is *per line*.
-All targets will be looked for in a single call for a single line on the local file
+All targets will be looked for in a single call for a single line for the local file search
 * The code should stay cross-platform
 * Readable python > intricate python